mike-sierra/deotp/prog/numbers.md

 ## Introduction

+In this unit you will learn:

+- about different types of numeric values

+- how they're grouped into expressions

-In this unit you learn how to manipulate numeric values, see how they're grouped into expressions, and perform simple arithmetic.
+- how to perform simple arithmetic

+- how to call a method

+- how to import a module and inspect its namespace